byu-cpe/ecen520_student/microblaze/demo_io.md

         * Expand the 'Sources' folder.
 This is the folder that contains the source code.
         * Copy the file [`demo_io.c`](./demo_io.c) to the directory `demo_io/vitis/demo_io/src/demo_io.c`.
 This file is the code that will run on your MicroBlaze.
 This file should show up under the 'Sources' folder.
 Review the code to familiarize yourself on what it does.
     * Modify the `CMakeLists.txt` file in the 'Settings' Folder to include the new `demo_io.c` file.
 Add the two lines to specify the project sources as shown in the example below.
+    * Save a copy of your modified `CMakeLists.txt` file in your assignment directory (i.e., something like CMakeLists.txt.demo_io).
+You will need to save this file and copy it over to the Vitis project as part of your automated project building step described below.
+    * Build the application project
+        * Click on the 'demo_io' component to make it active and clilck on the hammer in the bottom pain to build the application
+        * The build window will show the compile process.
+Note if there are any errors.
+        * The executable should be located at : `./demo_io/vitis/demo_io/build/demo_io.elf` (you will need this for a later step)
+* Download the project to the board
+    * Make sure your board is hooked into your computer
+    * Click the 'Run' button.
+    * You can rerun the program by pressing the "CPU Reset" button

 ```
+# CMakeLists.txt edits
 collect(PROJECT_LIB_DEPS xil)
 collect(PROJECT_LIB_DEPS gcc)
 collect(PROJECT_LIB_DEPS c)